 The Illinois Residential Upstream Lighting programs to date have provided discounts on efficient lighting through retailers at the point of purchase.
 Such programs often remain transparent to customers purchasing incentivized lighting.
-Program administrators also do not know the identity of most customers purchasing the program-discounted lighting; so these customers cannot easily be contacted once they leave the store for a traditional self-report NTG evaluation survey (i.e., an after-the-fact, direct solicitation of customers within program retailers after they have made their lighting purchasing decision but before they leave the store.
+Program administrators also do not know the identity of most customers purchasing the program-discounted lighting; so these customers cannot easily be contacted once they leave the store for a traditional self-report NTG evaluation survey (i.e., an after-the-fact, direct solicitation of customers regarding what they would have done in the program's absence).
+Similar surveys can be conducted with customers within program retailers after they have made their lighting purchasing decision but before they leave the store.
 For programs such as this, in store customer surveys are preferable to the traditional self-report telephone surveys that ask customers to recall their past light bulb purchases.
 Light bulbs are a small and relatively insignificant purchase for most people, thus the recall bias could be substantial.